vordimous/zilla-docs/src/reference/config/bindings/binding-openapi-asyncapi.md

 #### when[].api-id

-> `object`
+> `string`

-OpenAPI ApiId that matches from `openapi` binding request stream.
+OpenAPI spec identifier that matches from the `openapi` binding request stream.

 #### when[].operation-id

-> `object`
+> `string`

-OpenAPI operation-id that can be mapped between OpenAPI and AsyncAPI spec
+OpenAPI OperationId that can be mapped between OpenAPI and AsyncAPI spec

 ### routes[].exit\*